argodevops/slurm-protoype/README.md

 * docker run -d slurm-mockHpc

 If you exec (docker exec -it slurm-mockHpc /bin/bash) into the container and run sinfo command it should show the Slurm daemons running.
-See https://deepskyblue.atlassian.net/wiki/spaces/RDEC/pages/1119256577/Run+a+Slurm+compute+job.

 Run the job response app.
 By default it will expose port 8080.
 It exposes an endpoint (http://<url>:<port>/job/postJob) which simply logs any received HTTP POST requests.